-Apex Legends Mobile may have controller support, but it isn't confirmed
+Does Apex Legends Mobile have controller support on Android?

 What is Apex Legends Mobile?

 As its name suggests, Apex Legends Mobile is a mobile version of the popular battle royale.
-Starring hero characters called Legends, teams of 2 to 3 players dive onto a map and compete to be the last ones standing.
+Starring hero characters called Legends, teams of two to three players dive onto a map and compete to be the last ones standing.
 Each hero character has their own unique abilities that can turn the tides of a match and help you win.

 Does Apex Legends Mobile have controller support on Android?